Summertime sleep, whether down or synthetic, is crucial to this thorough cleaning procedure.

 Following these steps will allow you to wash your sleeping bag while maintaining its quality and comfort.

 If all of this seems overly complex, one answer is to purchase a sleeping bag liner.
 This way, you won’t have to wash your sleeping bag as frequently.

 How Often Should You Wash Your Sleeping Bag?

-If you wait until filth, grime, and lumps in the insulation become visible, you will have already reached the point when oils and salts are adhering the down plumes or synthetic insulating fibres together, decreasing loft.
+If you wait until filth, grime, and lumps in the insulation become visible, well have already reached the point when oils and salts are adhering the down plumes or synthetic insulating fibers together, decreasing loft.
 This type of grime appears initially around the hood and neck area, but the effect on the insulation is hidden on the interior of the bag.

 PRO TIP: Don’t like doing laundry?
 Or are you just want to safeguard your investment in a high-quality sleeping bag?
 To keep your bag cleaner for longer, use a liner and spot clean with a specifically made synthetic cleaning agent such as Grangers Performance Wash.